We are privately owned and not affiliated or endorsed by any government agency.

 2. Medications

-Every person handles various medications differently, which is why some people have side effects that others don’t.
 For people with asthma, some medications can trigger an asthma attack as a side effect.
-Aspirin is one such medication with connections to asthma attacks, with as many as 20% of asthmatic adults having a sensitivity to it.
+Asthmatic adults may be sensitive to aspirin and other anti-inflammatory drugs.
 Some blood pressure and heart disease medications are also risky for people with asthma.

 3. Weather